AndreeaLupu2000/check24-comparison-challenge/README.md

 1. Clone the repository
 2. Contact me at (alupu4884@gmail.com or andreea.lupu@tum.de) for receiving the Google Cloud API keys and the Appwrite keys. ( I will try to add them also on the application page for the challenge.)
 3. Go to backend and run `npm i` in the root of the backend folder in the Terminal.
-4. Create an `.env`file in the root of the backend folder.
+4. Create an `.env` file in the root of the backend folder and paste the received content for backend environment variables.
-5. In the root of the backend folder run `npm run start-local` to start locally the application
+5. In the root of the backend folder run `npm run start-local` to start locally the application.
 6. Go to frontend and run `npm i` in the root of the frontend folder in the Terminal.
-7. Create an `.env`file in the root of the frontend folder.
+7. Create an `.env` file in the root of the frontend folder  and paste the received content for frontend environment variables.
-8. In the root of the frontend folder run `npm run start-local` to start locally the application.
+8. In the root of the frontend folder run `npm run dev` to start locally the application.